emilygv/emilyvernon.com/services.md

 {% include hero_intro.html
-title= "Environmental design & identity" subtitle= "You have build environments, but it feel like they could be doing more for the brand." description= "Align your brand narrative with the functional needs of your customers to create physical spaces that feel intentional and drive long-term loyalty." image= "/assets/images/services_package_03.png" image_on_left= true
+title= "Environmental design & identity" subtitle= "You have build environments, but it feel like they could be doing more for the brand." description= "We'll align your brand narrative with the functional needs of your customers to create physical spaces that feel intentional and drive long-term loyalty." image= "/assets/images/services_package_03.png" image_on_left= true
 %}